View previous topic :: View next topic |

 - /etc/kernel/install.conf: layout=grub

-- emerge --config gentoo-kernel-dist
+- emerge --config gentoo-kernel-bin

 - grub-install --efi-directory=/efi --boot-directory=/boot